United Nations General Assembly observers: Former non-member observers

 Sixteen former non-member states were also granted observer status.
 Fourteen of those states eventually became members of the United Nations.
-The other two constitute a single special case.
+The other three constitute a single special case.

 Most of the former non-member observer states accepted this status at a time when they had applied for membership but were unable to attain it, due to the (actual or threatened) veto of one or more of the permanent members of the Security Council.
 The vetoes were later overcome either by changes in geopolitical circumstances, or by "package deals" under which the Security Council approved multiple new member states at the same time, as was done with a dozen countries in 1955 and with East and West Germany in 1973.